conlacda/atcoder-companion/README.md

 * [Apply for a featured badge](https://support.google.com/chrome_webstore/contact/one_stop_support?hl=en)
 * A part of my source code is copied from [atcoder-rating-estimator](https://github.com/koba-e964/atcoder-rating-estimator)

+## Accuracy issue
+When creating prediction data, the backend will predict performance for rank as an integer, but in reality, rank can be rounded to 0.5 ([document (formula 2)](https://www.dropbox.com/scl/fo/kwegqfivzi6poaxrzjv5c/AHjoZ-NKH5T-1h5xG__eUbc?dl=0&e=1&preview=rating.pdf&rlkey=mdcoluspeabxfouitvoqdb8cd)).
+Therefore, there may be prediction errors.

 ## Develop
 ### .env
-Before running test, create .env as .env.example file then fill your atcoder account.
+Before running the tests, create .env as .env.example file then fill your atcoder account.

-### Run github action
+### Run Github action
-Turn self-hosted github action locally.
-It will listen for events defined at github action .yml file
+Turn self-hosted Github action locally.
+It will listen for events defined at Github action .yml file
 ```shell
 cd actions-runner
 ./run.cmd